CAVE: Controllable Authorship Verification Explanations: Introduction

 \if 0 \begin{itemize} \item \underline{\textit{interpretable}} - it should be clearly explained \textit{why} the two documents have the same/different authors, \item \underline{\textit{accessible}} to users - for example, a well-structured free-text explanation with clearly defined topic points is more easily understood than an unstructured explanation (e.g.\ long lists of low-level features) \item \underline{\textit{secure}} an open-source model on the user's server is more secure than a closed-source API call model which could potentially store the user's sensitive data. \end{itemize} \fi

 Early works performed \av by comparing hand-crafted features such as n-grams \cite{van2013basic}, POS tags \cite{moreau2013style}, LIWC features \cite{uchendu2020authorship}; while these are explainable, they are hard to scale.
 Subsequent works employed neural architectures to improve scalability and accuracy, such as the usage of Siamese networks \cite{araujo2020siamese,najafi2022text,boenninghoff2019explainable} to assign authorship via distance between document embeddings.
-These methods, however, have little or no interpretability.
+These methods, however, have little or no post-hoc explainability.
 This poses a huge problem: one cannot, for instance, make legal assertions about the authorship of a set of questionable documents solely on the basis of ``a system said so'' - decision makers (judges, university officials, intelligence analysts, etc.) need to know \textit{why}.

-Recent years have seen the surge of large language models and their self-rationalization capabilities.
-This leads to works such as \citet{promptav,lip} that generate free-text rationales\footnote{We use the term explanation and rationale interchangeably in this work.} for the task of \av from models such as GPT-4 \cite{gengpt} in a zero/few-shot manner.
-However, these methods face various issues such as unreliability of online models (varying results/details across multiple runs, deprecation of existing APIs), inconsistency of rationales with respect to predicted label \cite{promptav} (refer to Appendix \ref{app:cot-promptav} for examples), and high expenses.
+Recent years have seen the surge of large language models and their self-rationalization capabilities: \citet{promptav,lip} generate free-text rationales\footnote{We use terms explanation and rationale interchangeably.} for \av from models such as GPT-4 \cite{gengpt} in a zero/few-shot manner.
+These methods however face issues such as unreliability of online models (varying results/details across runs, deprecation of APIs), inconsistency of rationales with predicted label (\ref{app:cot-promptav}), and high expenses.

-In this work, we train a high-quality, in-house model \method (\textbf{C}ontrollable \textbf{A}uthorship \textbf{V}erification \textbf{E}xplanations) (refer Figures \ref{fig:motiv}, \ref{fig:method}) to generate \textit{structured} and \textit{consistent} explanations for the task of \av. \method's free-text rationales include linguistic and stylistic analyses (such as writing style, expressions/idioms used) deemed necessary for \av \cite{promptav,boenninghoff2019explainable}.
-The free-text rationales have an overall structure that enables the user to easily decompose them into constituent linguistic analyses; this makes the rationales more accessible and understandable to the user.
-Finally, the rationales are consistent, i.e., users can easily verify whether the sub-parts of the explanation (each of which has an intermediate task label) and the predicted label are consistent with each other.